tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 The `$document` filter option is not supported, see [issue #405](https://github.com/gorhill/uBlock/issues/405).
 At time of writing, I see 10 such filters in _EasyList_.

 **Read carefully:** Not supporting `$document` filter option has absolutely **nothing** to do with µBlock being more efficient than ABP.
 It's a principle thing: the purpose of the `$document` filter option is to disable a blocker on a specific site.
-I do not want µBlock to submit itself to 3rd-party filter lists of when it should completely disable it self.
+I do not want µBlock to submit itself to 3rd-party filter lists for when it should completely disable it self.

 #### "ABP has all the features µBlock has!"
 No. µBlock currently offers you more: